 Sigh!
 This is the perfect example of maximising a narrow garden plot and integrating it into the design of the home.
 The architects, Fraher and Findlay have used a diagonal angle to house the big pivot door, the only access to the rear garden, which is a very different decision to the normal “box on the back” approach.
-This has created a dynamic plan which is echoed by the raised planting beds opposite, and makes the space look and feel bigger.
+This has created a dynamic plan which is echoed by the raised planting beds opposite, and makes the outdoor space look and feel bigger.

 They added some continuous raised beds and a wooden external seating bench too, which runs parallel with their boundary, negating the need for additional fold out seating which can take up a lot of space.

 This ‘garden’ house designed by De Matos Ryan isn’t your typical London extension I grant you!
 But jaw dropping beautifulness aside, what is so wonderful about this design is the inside-outside nature of the outdoor space.
 And excitingly, you CAN create this look on your own home renovation project, even on the most modest of budgets.
 How, I hear you cry!

 Well firstly, the architects here have used some simple and thoughtful solutions.
 To start off with, they’ve used the same floor material inside and out to give that sense of continuity and of flow through the space.
 It also means that when you open the big sliding doors, you feel like you’re outside even at your dining room table!